- Mauka is an uncommon root crop with a very small distribution in the Andes.

 Mauka self pollinates, so you can expect a seed crop even from a single plant, although it is possible that seed set is improved when you have more than one plant and the appropriate pollinators.
 What are the appropriate pollinators?
 Mauka flowers open at night, so not bees.
 Moths are one possibility.
 Non flying nocturnal insects may also contribute.

 The two commonly available varieties are compatible and can be crossed by hand pollination or by natural cross pollination, which will yield new mauka varieties.
 I suspect that not much will be achieved by crosses between the two available domesticated varieties, but you never know.
 I have made crosses and grown out some seedlings, but until 2018 I wasn’t sure if these crosses were successful.
-It is pretty hard to emasculate the tiny mauka flowers and I don’t know when anthesis occurs, so I suspect more of my attempted crosses were self pollinations than crosses.
+It is a lot of work to emasculate very many of the tiny mauka flowers and I don’t know when anthesis occurs, so I suspect more of my attempted crosses were self pollinations than crosses.
 Most of the seedlings had white flowers but I finally got a plant from a seed collected on mauka blanco that had a pink flower, so that one must be the result of a successful cross.
+It will be interesting to grow self pollinated seedlings from varieties that are confirmed crosses.
+The progeny of these varieties should be more diverse than those of the presumably inbred heirloom varieties.

 I have seen very little pest interest in mauka.
 Many insects chew the leaves, but none do any significant damage.
 Aphids can become a problem on mauka and may be responsible for transmitting a virus that appears to be endemic to North America.

 I am not aware of any published information about diseases of mauka at this point.
 Our original, clonally propaged plants tested positive for a caulimovirus, which did not cause particularly noticeable symptoms – perhaps just a bit of yellowing between veins.
 Plants grown from seeds of the infected plants tested negative for the virus.

 Nothing to report at this point.